The North Wall, Canada's Vietnam Veterans War Memorial

 "In the critical II Corps province of Binh Dinh, where the communists were strong and entrenched, the US 173rd Bde conducted Operation Washington Green, providing exemplary support to pacification."

 The entire brigade left Vietnam in August 1971, just four months after SSgt.
 Butt was killed.
 The enemy launched a new offensive as the brigade was leaving.
-I do not know he circumstances under which SSgt.
-Butt was killed.
 As mentioned earlier, he was killed on April 3, 1971.
 By that time, most American ground forces had been withdrawn from the RVN.
 Indeed the 173rd itself started withdrawing in April and continued its withdrawal until completed on August 25, 1971.
 The brigade conducted its 54th and final combat operation in Binh Dinh, known as "Operation Green Sure," from March 17-April 21, 1971.
 It was during this period that SSgt.
 Butt was killed.
+He was a posthumous recipient of the Bronze Star Medal with 'V' for VALOR device, the Purple Heart, the Army Commendation Medal and was entitled to wear the Combat Infantryman Badge and Army Parachute Wings.

 It turns out there was wide disagreement about enemy intentions in the area.
-The Marine leadership felt the enemy was not going to try anything major up here against the Marines. general Westmoreland, at the time the overall commander, disagreed, and smelled an invasion attempt.
+The Marine Corps leadership felt the enemy was not going to try anything major up here against the Marines.
+General Westmoreland, at the time the overall Vietnam commander, disagreed, and smelled an invasion attempt.

 Part of an overall plan named "Operation Prairie, RT61 was, I believe, the first recon team to be inserted into the Mutter's Ridge area, tasked to determine the extent of enemy forces operating there.
 If they came into contact, a significant force was arrayed to respond.
 The team was led by SSgt.
 Billy M. Donaldson.